 Over the past few years, in our retreats, I often spoke about taking 100% responsibility for your life.
 I learned about this principle at a CAM event a few years ago, where I met Jack Canfield.
-He presented this concept to us and it deeply resonated with me.
+When he presented this concept to us, it resonated with me deeply.
 I decided at that moment to try to live this principle in my everyday life.

 When you train as a coach, you learn a lot of interesting tools such as this to help people grow.
 You also get to practice these tools on yourself to learn how to use them.
 The dark side of all this practice is seeing people who begin using these tools for self-defence.